mrbar42/trixion/docs/README.md

   - `h(Button)` - is similar, but doesn't support object literal components.

-I personally use `$` because it looks cleaner. if you use jQuery you might not like it... up to.
+I personally use `$` because it looks cleaner. if you use jQuery you might not like it... up to you.

 ```javascript
 import {DOM, Component, h, createClass, createElement, preact} from 'trixion';